-The DEI committee’s goal is to identify, address, and implement necessary steps to uncover and dismantle the systems that reinforce oppression.
+The DEIAJ (Diversity, Equity, Inclusion, Accessibility, and Justice) committee’s goal is to identify, address, and implement necessary steps to uncover and dismantle the systems that reinforce oppression.
 We are committed to actively engage in allyship based action to foster anti-oppression, safety, and inclusion within our region.
-We also invite members of NER-AMTA who are interested in collaborating on DEI to discuss how they would like to be involved in creating positive change for our region.
+We also invite members of NER-AMTA who are interested in collaborating on DEIAJ to discuss how they would like to be involved in creating positive change for our region.
 We believe this work is central to the values of NER-AMTA, and is an important step in uniting our membership and community.

 Defining racism in our community:

 As a committee, we are committed to acknowledging the racism and oppression that continues to persist in our community.
 We continue to work as active anti-racists, and define racism and anti-racism respectively below.
 Our definitions are malleable and will develop as our community engages and educates each other.
 Currently, we pull from the work of Ibram X. Kendi who “is one of America’s foremost historians and leading antiracist voices.”

 Racism: the act of doing or not doing that promotes the idea of racial inequity and power.
 Racism can occur from an individual, community, or population level and actively denies the acts of racism.

 Anti-racism: the act of doing or not doing that promotes racial equity and power.
 Anti-racism can occur on an individual, community, or population level and admits awareness to racism that has occurred in the past or present.

 Click here to review the AMTA Code of Ethics

 AMTA’s Code of Ethics states that music therapists must: